Chapter One

 ‘It could be worth something,’ she said.
 ‘It looks like gold.’

 I couldn’t look away but at the same time I couldn’t figure out what it was.
-Too many drunk evenings with my brothers and the fat afternoon sun played havoc on my brain.
+Too many drunk evenings played havoc on my brain.
 I looked around, felt the dark and the light and the glaring orange sun.
 Birds flew overhead and vanished.

 ‘Let’s go and have a look,’ she said.
 ‘Come on.’

-She went down quickly, toppling over herself, her legs turning in the air, and then she rolled a few times, stopping just short of the tracks.
+She went down quickly, toppling over herself, her legs turning in the air, then she rolled a few times, stopping just short of the tracks.
 At first, she didn’t move, and I thought she might have been unconscious, but as I called down to her she began to get up.
-Her scream was a sudden, unexpected sound like a wailing bird with a broken wing, which echoed from the slope to the black tunnel a little further ahead.
+Her scream was a sudden, unexpected shriek like a bird with a broken wing, which echoed from the slope to the black tunnel a little further ahead.
 I made my way down, keeping my balance as my feet slipped on the hard soil and I stumbled to the bottom of the slope to help her.
-I tried to calm her down in her panic.
-Her shaking hands gripped my arms.
-Her lip was bleeding and a dirty bruise had appeared above her left eye.
-But her eyes, I noticed, looked past me.
+I tried to calm her down, but in her panic her shaking hands gripped my arms.
+Her bottom lip was fat and bleeding and a dirty bruise had appeared above her left eye.
+But her eyes, I noticed, looked past me, at something over my shoulder.

 I turned around and saw the thing she had seen.
+It was the yellow rock lying in the dirt between the sleepers.
+The blackness of the tunnel before it like a gaping mouth.
+But the longer I looked at it, my mind tried to piece together what it was.
 What I saw was not a yellow rock at all.
 It was a skull.

-We stared at it in the baking hot sun and didn’t say a word.
+We both stood there in the baking hot sun and didn’t say a word.
 The colour now like a tobacco-stain rather than gold.
 We just looked at it and it looked at us.
 Its old face partly crumbled to ash, smiling as if it was happy to see us.

 I heard the rumble of an approaching train, and I thought we should move.